 Commencement exercises will be held for degree, diploma, and technical certificate candidates for graduation.
 The dates for commencement exercises will be announced and published on the college’s website and through student email.
 Student participation in commencement exercises is strongly encouraged.
 There is a $40 fee for participation in the Commencement ceremony; however, there is no fee to apply for graduation.

 Transcripts are a vital part of the student’s personal record.
 No transcript of a student’s record will be issued without the express, written authorization of the student.
-Requests should be make through the student’s my BannerWeb account http://banweb.wiregrass.edu.
+Requests should be made through the student’s BanWeb account https://bannerss.wiregrass.edu/ssomanager/c/SSB.
 No telephone or third-party requests will be honored by the college for information from, or transmittal of, the student record.
 In addition, the college will not issue transcripts of an official or unofficial nature if the student’s financial accounts have an outstanding balance or if there is a disciplinary hold on the transcript.

 Wiregrass Georgia Technical College has retained Credentials Inc. to accept transcript orders over the Internet.
 Official transcripts may be requested by authorized users via the internet using your BanWeb account.

 Unofficial transcripts may be viewed or printed by authorized individuals through the internet at https://bannerss.wiregrass.edu/ssomanager/c/SSB.

 Documents shall be held for no less than five (5) years after the graduation of the student or the date of the student’s last attendance.
 Records for students who apply but never attend will be held for no less than three (3) years after application term.

 Notice and Responsibilities Regarding this Catalog